Three unique Tom French communities featured on Spring Parade of Homes

 A single family community, Covington Creek is located off Lone Elm Road at 115th Street, just east of K7 and south of College Boulevard.
 This brand new community offers a variety of two story, reverse story and a half, and traditional story and a half homes, with prices starting in the low $400s.
 The 69 homes, built in two phases, include several walkout homesites to choose from, many backing to greenspace.
 This includes seven homes that will be ready for occupancy in less than 60 days.

 Developed by French, Covington Creek features three exclusive and highly respected builders: Gabriel Homes, JFE Construction and New Mark Homes.
 Each of these builders brings their own unique talents, expertise, craftsmanship, and energy- efficient processes and materials to the community.
-The first model is now complete and open daily 12 to 5 pm.
-Two more models will be available for viewing by the Spring Parade of Homes.
+Two models are now complete and the model office is open daily.
 Be sure to include Tour #241 by JFE Construction and #242 by New Mark Homes to your list of Parade favorites.

-Each of the homes on the Parade will be accepting non-perishable food items and monetary donations in partnership with Harvesters to help “hammer out” child hunger.
+The Parade entries at Gatewood Villas and Covington Court will be accepting non-perishable food items and monetary donations in partnership with Harvesters to help “hammer out” child hunger.

 French has two additional communities under construction, providing prospective buyers a wealth of options to suit their particular needs, desires and lifestyles.